Sarda pig: History

+In 2007, shortly after the breed was officially recognised, the total population was reported to consist of seventy-eight animals, with four boars and six breeding sows; it is likely that the actual numbers were much larger.
+The population reported to DAD-IS for 2023 numbered 874 pigs in all, with a breeding stock of 273 sows and 49 boars; the conservation status of the breed in 2025 was "at risk/endangered".

+Characteristics

+The Sarda is a small pig, the smallest of the Italian breeds: height at the withers is approximately 60 cm; boars weigh 100 kg on average.
+The coat colour is highly variable: it may be black, fulvous, grey, red or white, either solid-coloured or with rounded patches or blotches of colour; the skin partially or wholly pigmented.

+Use

-Management of the Sarda pig is almost always completely open-range; the pigs are allowed to range freely in wooded mountain areas, often including public land, where they feed on acorns, chestnuts and roots.
+Management is almost always completely extensive: the pigs are allowed to range freely in wooded mountain areas, often including public land, where they feed on acorns, chestnuts and roots.
 Additional feed is given only in the summer, when natural sources of food are scarce.
 Pigmen train the pigs to come at their call to the usual feeding-place; feed is often given directly on the ground, or at the side of the road.